MurtazaPlumber68/VerbiVolt/README.md

 ---

-## License

-MIT License

----

-Made with ❤️ using React, Tailwind, and persistence.
+Made with ❤️ using React, Tailwind.

----

-> **Note:** This project originated from an interactive ChatGPT-guided build process.
-The entire app was built incrementally with feedback, testing, and debugging assistance from ChatGPT in real time.